GluuFederation/docs-ce-prod/docs/source/tutorials/load-test.md

 | oxAuth                                   | 500         |  2.5     | 2.5 | 1000           | 1000      |
 | Grand Total                              |             |          |     | 1850 GB        | 1406      |

-Note!!!
+!!!note
     This needs a lot more resources as it hits  a total of 5 steps, 3 authorization steps `/token` , `/authorize`, `/oxauth/login` and 2 redirects.
 Hence the minimum TPS(Transactions per second) must be 60K to achieve one billion authentications in a day.

 ##### Example EKS cluster create command used: